 Welcome to a reimagined 2020/21 season!
 The pandemic has taught us to expect the unexpected, so while we hope to offer more concerts to smaller audience groups in airy surroundings, we know that plans may change with little notice.
-Our October concert takes place at Eckhardt Hall at the WAG.
+If barriers related to COVID-19 prevents a scheduled soloist from traveling to Winnipeg or performing at one of our concerts, the MCO will do everything in their power to present a full concert with revised repertoire.
 All spring concerts are at Westminster Church, unless changing circumstances compel venue relocation.
-Of course, we’ll comply with all health-related protocols — and we can’t wait to see you!

 1:00 3:30 Sunday, 4 October 2020 / A tasty appetizer for our April-June music festival, this concert is an overdue instalment in our Chamber Night series and a long-anticipated chance to see and hear some of Winnipeg’s best musicians, including Caitlin Broms-Jacobs, Allen Harrington, Victoria Sparks, Karl Stobbe, and Tracy Wright, live in concert again.
 (Please note that this concert is at the Winnipeg Art Gallery’s Eckhardt Hall.)